RebinW/Microsoft-SC-300/01-identity-foundations/manage-user-roles.md

-## Create a new user and test their application admin rights
+## Exercise 1: Create a new user and test their application admin rights

 **Task 1: add a new user**